Five tactics you can use right now to get your ideal customers back into your restaurant post-pandemic.

 Do you know how much Generation Z and millennials hate surprises and love certainty?
 A staggering 99% are more likely to rely on social media and online reviews before making their decision of where they are going to eat.
 Generation X and Boomers rely heavier on their friends and families to make that decision.

 Take Leon Restaurants for example.
-A simple picture can help a customer visualise their experience they could have in the future.
+A simple picture can help a customer visualise the experiences they could have in the future.

 3) SEO and Grow.